Kronstad, Bergen: Buildings

 Architect Ole Landmark designed several buildings in the area, where a street has been named him.
 One of his main works is the former cinema Forum Kino, a functionalist building from 1946 (the construction was initiated in 1936).
 The municipality sold the building in 2006, and it is no longer used as a cinema.
 In 2007, it was resold to the Christian television channel Visjon Norge, and it has since been used for a number of purposes, including revival meetings and theatre performances.
 Other buildings by Landmark include "Clementsgaard", now the headquarters of Henschien Insurance, and a villa inspired by the Rococo and Empire styles.

 The former manor house Kronstad Hovedgård was built in the late 18th century.
 It was sold to consul Joachim Friele in 1840, who hired architect Ole Peter Riis Høegh to reconstruct the building.
 The expanded and altered building was inspired by the French Château Margaux and the Empire style.

 The area has several churches. Årstad Church, a stone church from 1890, is one of Årstad borough's six Church of Norway churches, and is located adjacent to the border with Bergenhus borough.
 The Seventh-day Adventist Church Adventkirken i Bergen is located far northeastern in Kronstad, just north of the road Danmarksplass.
 The oldest of the free churches in the area is Bergen Frikirke, established in 1899, which formerly used a church building on the road Bjørnsons gate.
-That building is now used by Evangeliekirken, a Pentacostal church, while Bergen Frikirke uses a modern church building further south-west.
+That building is now used by Evangeliekirken, a Pentecostal church, while Bergen Frikirke uses a modern church building further south-west.